rancher/rancher.github.io/rancher/v1.6/en/configuration/access-control/index.md

 ### Disabling Access Control

 If you decide that you no longer want Access Control, click the **Disable access control** button.
 This will make your Rancher instance open to the public and anyone can access your API.
 This is **not** recommended.

+### Restricting concurrent sessions
+In 1.6 a setting has been added that can be configured to restrict concurrent sessions.
+If enabled and user starts a new session, the user will be logged out from all previous sessions that haven't expired yet.
+It can be configured by the admin only.